-Esoreflex and the workflows can be installed in different ways: via package repositories, via the install\esoreflex script or manually installing the software tar files.
+Esoreflex and the workflows can be installed in different ways: via package repositories, via the install_esoreflex script or manually installing the software tar files.

 The recommended way is to use the package repositories if your operating system is supported.
-The macports repositories support macOS 10.11 to 10.14, while the rpm/yum repositories support Fedora 26 to 29, CentOS 7, Scientific Linux 7.
-For any other operating system it is recommended to use the install\esoreflex script.
+The pipelines and Reflex can be installed from the ESO macports repositories that support macOS platforms, the and the rpm/yum repositories that support Fedora and CentOS platforms.
+For any other operating system it is recommended to use the install_esoreflex script.

-The installation from package repository requires sudo privileges, as it install files in the root directory.
-If you want a local installation, or you do not have sudo privileges, or if you want to mange different installations on different directories, then use the install\esoreflex script.
+The installation from package repository requires administrative privileges (typically granted via sudo), as it installs files in system-wide directories under the control of the package manager.
+If you want a local installation, or you do not have sudo privileges, or if you want to manage different installations on different directories, then use the install_esoreflex script.
 Note that the script installation requires that your system fulfill several software prerequisites, which might also need sudo privileges.

-Reflex 2.10 needs java JDK 11 is be installed.
+Reflex 2.11.x needs java JDK 11 to be installed.